 - Learn as much as you can about the community.

 - Discover what amenities it has to offer.

 - Investigate if financial reserves have been set aside to build or replace major amenities like schools or community roads.

 - Find out from local land-use officials what else is planned or could be constructed in the area, especially where vacant land is applicable.

 - Review the rules for the homeowner's association, or find out if one will be set up.

 - Think of how you will be affected by commuting routes and times.

 6. Choosing Options and Upgrades

-The less expensive the base price of the house is, the more options and upgrades you can add without fear of overpricing it for the neighborhood.
+The less expensive the base price of the house is, the more options and upgrades you can add without fear of overpricing it for the neighbourhood.
 Options are items the builder installs during construction, such as adding usable space like a sunroom or a powder room.
 These features can add the most to the resale value of your home.
-Upgrading means selecting quality above "builder standard" such as carpeting, ceramics, detailing, kitchen fixtures and appliances.
-Be sure to take advantage of builder incentives that offer free upgrades or credit off the sale price.
-Remember, you can add a deck, finished basement or landscaping later and sometimes for less money.
+Upgrading means selecting quality above "builder standard," such as carpeting, ceramics, detailing, kitchen fixtures and appliances.
+Be sure to take advantage of builder incentives that offer free upgrades or credit off of the sale price.
+Remember, you can add a deck, finished basement or landscaping later, sometimes for less money.

-Often buyers don't realize that there may be room for negotiating price, upgrades or options.
-For example, you have some scope for negotiating with the builder if s/he has a completed a home but hasn't sold it.
-Also some "premium lots" are priced higher and are sometimes saved to be sold last.
+Often, buyers don't realize that there may be room for negotiating price, upgrades or options.
+For example, you have some scope for negotiating with the builder if s/he has a completed home but has yet to sell it.
+Also, some "premium lots" are priced higher and are sometimes saved to be sold last.
 Keep in mind that typically, all lots cost the builder the same, so be sure to enquire about lot pricing.
 Builders may offer discounts or special financing to help close a sale.